pulp/pulp-docs/staging_docs/sections/dev/index.md

     ---

-    Dive-in into Pulp code and architecture to help extend, improve and move the project foward.
+    Dive-in into Pulp code and architecture to help extend, improve and move the project forward.

 </div>